opendatablend/opendatablend-py/README.md

 Open Data Blend for Python is the fastest way to get data from the Open Data Blend Dataset API.
 It is a lightweight, easy-to-use extract and load (EL) tool.

 It has a single function called `get_data` that can be used to get any data file belonging to an Open Data Blend dataset.
-The function transparently downloads and caches the data locally, mirroring the same folder hierarchy as on the remote server.
+The function transparently downloads and caches the data locally or in cloud storage, mirroring the same folder hierarchy as on the remote server.
 It also caches a copy of the dataset metadata file (datapackage.json) at the point that the data file request is made.
-The local cache is persistent which means the files will be kept until they are deleted.
+The cache is persistent which means the files will be kept until they are deleted.

 The versioned dataset metadata can be used to re-download a specific version of a data file (sometimes referred to as 'time travel').
 You can learn more about how we version our datasets in the [Open Data Blend Docs](https://docs.opendatablend.io/open-data-blend-datasets/dataset-snapshots).